vahidmalekk/blkinjector/README.md

 ## ⚠️ Limitations

 - Uses standard C and `libext2fs` functions — **does not eliminate syscalls**
-- Not undetectable: tools monitoring `/dev` access or `auditd` rules on block devices may still log activity
+- Not undetectable: tools monitoring `/dev` access or `auditd` rules on block devices may still log activity but i havent seen that yet.
-- Does not bypass LSM (e.g., SELinux) if monitoring `/dev/sdX` directly
+- Does not bypass LSM (e.g., SELinux) if monitoring `/dev` directly

 ---